nkdAgility/NKDAgility.com/site/content/resources/blog/2006/2006-06-22-hinshelm-on-composite-ui-application-block/index.md

 ---
 title: Adding ToolStripPanel UI Adapter Support to the Composite UI Application Block
-description: "Learn how to enhance the Composite UI Application Block with ToolStripPanel support.
-Discover code solutions and best practices for UI adaptation."
+description: Learn how to enhance the Composite UI Application Block with ToolStripPanel support.
+Discover code solutions and best practices for UI adaptation.
 date: 2006-06-22
 creator: Martin Hinshelwood
 id: "467"